appleraincoat/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests for help for a specific command.

-2. A string summarising how that individual command is used with examples is displayed on the main window.
+2. A string summarizing how that individual command is used with examples is displayed.

 **Extensions**